A very small unit of length used by spectroscopists between 1887 and the first decade of the 20th century.

 When a standard of length is made from a prototype like the International Prototype of the Meter, it is not possible to make the standard exactly the same length as the prototype.
 Instead, the workers first manufacture a physical standard whose length (in this case, the distance between scratches on gold dots near the ends of a bar) is as close as they can come to the length of the prototype.
 They then measure the standard repeatedly, using the prototype as their reference.
 The average of these measurements becomes a correction factor that is supplied with the standard.

 Ångström’s measurements of wavelengths were all based upon a meter standard at the University of Uppsala.
 The correction factor for this standard was supplied by Tresca, a distinguished French metrologist. Ångström took the marked length to be 999.94 millimeters.
-In fact, it was more nearly 999.81 millimeters.
-This discrepancy created a systematic error in Ångström’s measurements of wavelength.
+In fact, it was more nearly 999.81 mm.
+This discrepancy created a systematic error in Ångström's measurements of wavelength.
 His ruler was shorter than he thought, which made the values of his measurements higher than they should have been.

 In 1887 the American physicist Henry Augustus Rowland (1848-1901) published new measurements of the wavelengths of lines of the solar spectrum².
 Thanks to the finer diffraction gratings made by the ruling engine Rowland had invented, his data were at least ten times more accurate than Ångström’s, which at that time were still in widespread use.